McCartneyAC/Back_of_the_Envelope/README.md

 ## User Feedback:
 * For the Correlation table, you may want to rotate your x-axis labels 45 or 90 degrees.
 Getting a lot of overlap for files with > 20 factors
+* Is there a way that you can override or modify the error messages?
+Instead of "contact the app author", maybe provide a URL to a message board or email?

 With a sufficient amount of effort, this could actually be a pretty good tool for multilevel linear modeling, ~provided I can figure out what exactly the error was with `mice`'s MCMC imputation.~ imputation is gonna have to wait for v1.2 at the absolute earliest.